claudiobailon/taskmaster/README.md

 page was also added with a link to it on the home page.
 In the setting page, you can set a username that will then display on the homepage.
 ### 10-21-2020
-Created task class set set up a recylerView for homepage.
+Created task class and set up a recylerView for homepage.
 Hardcoded an arrayList of tasks to be displayed in the new recyclerView, then made each task clickable and display the title, body, and state in the detail view they are sent to.